corwin-of-amber/ocaml/README.md

 This allows running OCaml bytecode binaries in a WebAssembly container, including in a browser.
 They were built using [wasi-sdk](https://github.com/WebAssembly/wasi-sdk), and depend on [Wasmer-JS](https://github.com/wasmerio/wasmer-js) and [wasi-kernel](https://github.com/corwin-of-amber/wasi-kernel) for POSIX-like headers and runtime.

+The current version is compatible with wasi-sdk 11 and wasi-kernel 0.1.1.

 To run a compiled bytecode file, create a wasi-kernel `ExecCore` and pass the filename as an argument:
 ```js
 import { ExecCore } from 'wasi-kernel';